firepear/nanotest/README.md

 # nanotest
 Tiny testing toolkit (for Python)

-For now at least, this repo is an archive of code I thought I had lost forever, and was glad to discover in PyPi.
+For now this repo is not _archived_ (in GitHub terms), but it should be treated _as an archive._ This is decade+ old code which I thought I had lost forever, and was glad to discover in PyPi.
+If you actually want to write tests for Python code, you want to go look at `pytest`.

 I don't know how I lost access to the code; I have other repos from around the same time which survive to the present day, and I don't make it a habit to throw away code.
 Oh well...

 Nanotest was a tiny test harness for Python, that I wrote in 2012 and 2013.
 It's small both in terms of the actual code (which totals